WilliamfShaw/mlb_carosuel/README.md

 ![SS](http://s22.postimg.org/tprpku1n5/Screen_Shot_2016_10_27_at_7_02_37_PM.png)

-###TASK & APPROACH
+###TASK & NEXT STEPS

 Build a horizontal carousel list displaying a thumbnail and metadata for games on a given day.
-I tried to build in a way that would allow for reusability.

 Current Next Steps: